ANME Promotes the Construction of Medical ‘Centers of Excellence’ Across Africa.

 The Salam Centre for Cardiac Surgery in Khartoum, Sudan, was the first of the facilities in the ANME network, and opened in 2009.
 To date, patients with acquired or congenital cardiovascular diseases from a total of 28 countries – in both Africa and further afield – have been treated at the Salam Centre.

 The Salam Centre for Cardiac Surgery is a highly innovative model of humanitarian intervention.
 The aim of the project is to bring high-quality healthcare to the region, while concurrently asserting the right of each and every human being to receive high-quality treatment, free of charge.
+Thanks to the ‘Regional Programme for Cardiac Surgery’ – and in collaboration with numerous local authorities – EMERGENCY’s international team of cardiologists identify patients from a vast area who require transfer to Khartoum for urgent cardiac surgery, and guarantee the necessary follow-up care for patients who have already been operated on.
 To discuss this model, in May of 2008 EMERGENCY invited delegations of the Health Ministries of eight African countries to the island of San Servolo in the Venice Lagoon, for an international seminar entitled ‘Building Medicine in Africa’.
 Together with EMERGENCY, representatives discussed how best to guarantee citizens across the African continent the right to high-quality, free healthcare.
 The conclusions of the seminar formed the basis of our Manifesto for a Human Rights-Based Medicine, in which the signatories outline a healthcare centered on the joint principles of Equality, Quality and Social Responsibility (EQS).
 Outlined in the manifesto, these principles require:

 Equality: every human being has the right to be treated, without discrimination of any kind.
 In order for care to be accessible, it must be completely free.